arangodb/docs/3.6/deployment-active-failover-using-the-starter.md

     -v arangodb:/data \
     -v /var/run/docker.sock:/var/run/docker.sock \
     arangodb/arangodb-starter \
+    --agents.agency.supervision-grace-period=30 \
     --starter.address=$IP \
     --starter.mode=activefailover \
     --starter.join=A,B,C
 ```

 Run the above command on machine A, B & C.

+Note that to avoid unnecessary failovers, it may make sense to increase the value
+for the startup option `--agents.agency.supervision-grace-period` to a value
+beyond 30 seconds.

 The _Starter_ will decide on which 2 machines to run a single server instance.
 To override this decision (only valid while bootstrapping), add a